metaviews/polycrisis-of-authority/docs/11-openrouter-configuration.md

 A future version could support model comparison runs (the same player input processed by different models) — that's a separate feature, not MVP-0.

-## The case-study posture

-The roadmap says: "default to a non-MiniMax model initially so the case-study claim is genuinely about the swap."

-This is a deliberate choice.
-The project is part of a MiniMax community showcase, but the case-study framing requires that the *category of behavior* (LLM interpretation of policy) is what's being studied, not the *specific behavior of MiniMax M3*.
-Shipping with MiniMax M3 as the default would conflate the artifact with one instance of model behavior.

-The shipped default is `openai/gpt-4o` (or any non-MiniMax model the user prefers).
-To run the MiniMax case study specifically, the user sets `OPENROUTER_MODEL=minimax/MiniMax-M3` in `.env` and runs the simulation.
-The comparison between runs under different models is what makes the case study observable.

-This posture also makes the project useful *outside* the MiniMax showcase.
-Anyone can run it under their preferred model and get a working simulation.
-The MiniMax-specific framing is a documentation choice, not a code choice.

 ## Run log integration